chrisdreid/single-file/README.md

 ---
 ## Acknowledgments

 Special thanks to [@VictorHenrique317](https://github.com/VictorHenrique317) for his original work on [flatten-codebase](https://github.com/VictorHenrique317/flatten-codebase.git).
-SingleFile drew inspiration from flatten-codebase and used it extensively to build this and many related tools.
+SingleFile drew inspiration from flatten-codebase and used it extensively to build this and many other tools.

 <br>